henrikhorluck/tdt4140-washlists/README.md

 ## Running the frontend
 To run the front end follow these steps.

 First start the django back end with the instructions above.
-If you do as described above and run the back end via the `run.sh` script the front end will automatically authenticated with the backend.
+If you do as described above and run the back end via the `run.sh` script the front end will automatically connect with the backend.

-If you run the backend manually withuot the `run.sh` script you must set the `SIF_CLIENT_ID` and `SIF_CLIENT_SECRET` envrionment variables manually.
-This is needed to authenticates the front end instance with the backend.
+If you run the backend manually withuot the `run.sh` script, or on a different domain than localhost, you must set the `SIF_CLIENT_ID` and `SIF_CLIENT_SECRET` envrionment variables manually.
+This is needed to connect the frontend instance with the backend.
+You can see `django-oauth-toolkit`'s [docs](https://django-oauth-toolkit.readthedocs.io/en/latest/rest-framework/getting_started.html#step-3-register-an-application) for details.
-You can get the values by registering an application at `<backend-domain>/o/applications/register/` when the django backed is running, the default domain for local development is `http://localhost:8000`.
+The default domain for local development is `http://localhost:8000`.
 See #41 for an explanation with images of how to create a client id and secret.

 ## Start the front end